 - You can buy various gadgets that can help you with the creation of amazing 360° photospheres using your smartphone, like Galileo from Motrr.
 If you have any recommendations for must-see or must-test devices please let us know as well.

-- Furthermore if you get excited about the world of 360° photospheres you could decide to buy a professional camera with fisheye lens that makes the capturing process much easier and faster (much less need to worry about processing, stitching, edges and such things).
+- Furthermore, if you get excited about the world of 360° photospheres you could decide to buy a professional camera with a fisheye lens that makes the capturing process much easier and faster (much less need to worry about processing, stitching, edges and such things).
 An affordable first step into this world could be a THETA camera by RICOH for example.
 And also here: Just let us know about any recommendations for must-see or must-test 360° cameras in the comment section.